gzoller/dotty-reflection/README.md

 ```
 In a non-macro implementation (e.g. Scala 2 runtime reflection) if you update Foo in File1.scala you naturally expect sbt to re-compile this file, and anything that depends on Foo, and the changes will be picked up in your program, and all will be well.

 That's **not** necessarily what happens with macros!
 Remember the macro code is run at compile-time.
-File2.scala needs to be re-compiled because the RType.of macro needs to be re-run if you changed Foo class to pick up your changes.  *Unfortunately sbt doesn't pick up this dependency!*  If you don't know any better you'll just re-run your program after a change to File1.scala, like normal, and get a spectacular exception with exotic errors that won't mean much to you.
+File2.scala needs to be re-compiled because the RType.of macro needs to be re-run to pick up your changes to Foo class in File1.scala.  *Unfortunately sbt doesn't pick up this dependency!*  If you don't know any better you'll just re-run your program after a change to File1.scala, like normal, and get a spectacular exception with exotic errors that won't mean much to you.
 The solution is you need to also recompile File2.scala.

-That does mean you will be doing more re-compiling with macro-based code than you would without the macros.
-That's an unfortunate cost of inconvenience, but the payoff is a dramatic gain in speed at runtime.
+This means you will be doing more re-compiling with macro-based code than you would without the macros.
+It's an unfortunate cost of inconvenience and time, but the payoff is a dramatic gain in speed at runtime, and in the case of reflection in Dotty/Scala 3, using macros is the only practical way to do it.

 ## Status